fqantonio/GoingInductive/README.md

 The **framework** of this theory is the Evolutionary Educational Psicology that's consideres learning as the transfer of information and schema knowledge structures into the long-term memory, following the work of John Sweeler (see is interview to the Knowledge Society CEO, Elena Douglas in 2023, available on Youtube): learning always involves integrating new information with existing knowledge structures, also meaning, the aquisition and automation of schematics knowledge (Paas et al., 2010, p.51).
 Schemas means patterns of stable relationships between stored knowledge, building new schematic knowledge using old ones in the long-term memory (Plass et al., 2010, p.38).
 So, effective instructional methods should always be tuned up to the students existing schematic pre-knowledge base to minimize working memory load processing (Paas et al., 2010, p.51).

 Merril organized learning in **five prescriptive principles** (Merrill, 2002) that he noticed that they were common among several instructional design learning that, actually, are integrated in 4C/ID instructional design by Van Merriënboer  and colleagues, namely, "(a) Learning is promoted when learners are engaged in solving real-world problems. (b) Learning is promoted when existing knowledge is activated as a foundation for new knowledge. (c) Learning is promoted when new knowledge is demonstrated to the learner. (d) Learning is promoted when new knowledge is applied by the learner. (e) Learning is promoted when new knowledge is integrated into the learner's world."
-It is crucial to note, as highlighted by Van  Merriënboer, that his 4C/ID model effectively integrates both instructivist and constructivist methodologies across its various stages.
+It is crucial to note, as highlighted by Van  Merriënboer, that his 4C/ID model effectively integrates both instructivist and constructivist methodologies across its various stages (van Merrienboer, Clark, Croock, 2002).
 Also important is the fact that this model **doesn't provide guidelines** for the transition from the design phase to the posterior phases of production and development.
 He suggest some raw media classification as primary and secondary to distinguish from supportive information to interactive media, respectively, to be used in the LMS embedded learning activities:

 |    Primary media     | Secondary media | JIT (just-in-time) information |Part-task practice|
 |:----------------:|-------------------------------------------|:---------------:|:---------------:|